 Every shipper – even those in the same industry – have different operating procedures and needs.
 These needs will change over time, and you need to meet them.

-For example, FedEx is shifting channels and increasing B2C shipping in the near future.
-Fedex Freight is expanding its big and bulky offerings to meet the growing market for white glove delivery.
+For example, FedEx is shifting channels and increasing B2C shipping in the near future through Fedex Freight.
+The expansion of the company’s big and bulky offerings will help it meet the growing market for white glove delivery.
 USPS has had to replace diminishing first-class mail volume with parcel delivery in order to stay viable in our ever-changing world.